 Associate Professor of Communication

-Xinlu Yu is an associate professor of Communication.
+Xinlu Yu is an associate professor of communication.
 She teaches in the areas of communication theory, media and multiculturalism, public relations, advertising, and intercultural communication.
 Her study abroad trip to China explores the underlying traditions of the country and their relevance to the changes occurring in Chinese society and examines the impact of transformational change on China and its people.

-A native of China, Xinlu worked as a journalist for China Radio International (CRI), China’s state-owned international radio broadcaster before coming to the United States to pursue further education.
+A native of China, Yu worked as a journalist for China Radio International (CRI), China’s state-owned international radio broadcaster before coming to the United States to pursue further education.
 During those six years at CRI, she worked as an anchorwoman, producer and writer for the English Language Service.